RemiBit/oscommerce24-remibit/README.md

 ## Installation

 1/.
-Go to the drupal directory and then to the directory where you have to place the module files.
+Go to the oscommerce directory and then to the directory where you have to place the module files.

 ```
 cd /var/www/html/oscommerce